Conversion Optimization

 The way H&M maintains their visual branding across their eCommerce clothing store is an inspiration for many smaller apparel stores—well-shot images, simple text and background colors and neat content layout.

-What drives conversions on H&M product pages:
+What drives conversions on H&M apparel page examples:

 6. Zalando